user235p/dog_app/README.md

 ## Installations

 The code is written in Python.
-You need some  libraries:
+You need some libraries.
+For the application following libraries are necessary:
 - Numpy
-- Pandas
-- Matplotlib
+- csv
-- IPython
+- Flask
-- Collections
+- Keras

 ## Project Motivation

-With this project, it is possible to identify on pictures if there is a dog, and also witch dog breed is.
+With this project, it is possible to identify on dog pictures witch dog breed is.

 ## File Descriptions

-The code is at the followind notebook file:
+The code to train the model is at the following notebook file:
 **dog_app.ipynb**

+The flask application is under app/run.py

-## How to Interact with your project
+## How to Interact with the app

-In the code there is the posibility to train a CNN model to identiry dog breed in pictures.
-The best model is saved into:
-**model.mf5**
+The model is already trained at the notebook and the best trained parameters are under **app/weights.best.from_scratch.hdf5**

-Afterwards it you can use the trained model to make predictions.
+Afterwards the app uses CNN trained model to make the dog breed classification.

+In order to lunch the flask application, go into the app directory and execute python run.py

+Once the web interface is launched, please give a file name that is available in app_images directory.
+The trained CNN model will classify the given image and give the most likely dob breed associated with it.

 ## Licensing, Authors, Acknowledgements